Competition in periodic media: II -- Segregative limit of pulsating fronts and "Unity is not Strength"-type result: Sign of the asymptotic speed depending on the parameters

 is a segregated stationary equilibrium, which implies by uniqueness (see Theorem \ref{thm:SPF_SSE_exclusive}) that $c_{\infty}=0$. \end{proof} \begin{rem*} The preceding proposition characterizes sharply $\left\{ \alpha>0\ |\ c_{\infty}=0\right\} $.
 Moreover, it also gives an implicit characterization of the diffusion rates such that $c_{\infty}=0$.
-With this in mind, understanding whether $A$ is constant or not would be of great interest.
+With this in mind, understanding whether $A_{d}$ is constant or not would be of great interest.

 Let us recall that if $a_{1}$ and $a_{2}$ are not constant, we do not know how to prove Theorem \ref{thm:SPF_SSE_exclusive}.
 Therefore in such a case the preceding sharpness is lost and we might still have a non-zero $c_{\infty}$ for some $\alpha\in\left[\min A_{d},\max A_{d}\right]$.
-Still, proving Conjecture \ref{conj:uniqueness_limit_speed} would be sufficient to recover the equivalence. \end{rem*} From this result, we can also deduce an explicit estimate for the range of parameters $\left(d,\alpha\right)$, as indicates the following statement. \begin{prop} Let $\Lambda\subset\mathbb{R}^{2}$ be the following set:
+This pathological situation seems highly unlikely (recall Conjecture \ref{conj:uniqueness_limit_speed}). \end{rem*} From this result, we can also deduce an explicit estimate for the range of parameters $\left(d,\alpha\right)$, as indicated by the following statement. \begin{prop} Let $\Lambda\subset\mathbb{R}^{2}$ be the following set: